Chart Color Schemes

 An assessment of population growth drivers in Bakewell reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Bakewell's population, as of Nov 2025, is estimated at around 3,347 based on ABS population updates and new addresses validated by AreaSearch.
-This reflects an increase of 256 people since the 2021 Census, which reported a population of 3,091 people in the Bakewell statistical area (Lv2).
-The change is inferred from the resident population of 3,345 estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2024) and address validation since the Census date.
-This level of population equates to a density ratio of 2,535 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-Bakewell's 8.3% growth since census positions it within 1.3 percentage points of the SA4 region (9.6%), demonstrating competitive growth fundamentals.
-Population growth for the area was primarily driven by overseas migration, contributing approximately 51.0% of overall population gains during recent periods.
+As of Feb 2026, the estimated population of the suburb of Bakewell is around 3,347.
+This reflects an increase of 256 people since the 2021 Census, which reported a population of 3,091 people.
+The current estimate is based on AreaSearch's validation of new addresses and examination of the latest ERP data release by the ABS in June 2024.
+This level of population results in a density ratio of 2,535 persons per square kilometer, placing Bakewell in the upper quartile relative to national locations assessed by AreaSearch.
+The suburb's 8.3% growth since census is within 1.3 percentage points of the SA4 region (9.6%), indicating competitive growth fundamentals.
+Overseas migration contributed approximately 51.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and to estimate growth across all areas in the years post-2032, AreaSearch is applying growth rates by age cohort to each area, as provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Moving forward with demographic trends, an above median population growth of statistical areas analysed by AreaSearch is projected for Bakewell.
-The area is expected to expand by 814 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 24.3% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and to estimate growth post-2032, AreaSearch applies growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Based on aggregated SA2-level projections, the suburb is expected to expand by 814 persons to 2041, reflecting an increase of 24.3% over the 17 years.

 Frequently Asked Questions - Population